Useful information for delegates

 - Delegates (those attending the conference) may only make one presentation each (please note that a roundtable contribution counts as being a discussant, not a presenter).
 You may be a co-author on multiple papers if you are not the one presenting them.
 In addition, a delegate may also convene once (be that a plenary, panel, lab or roundtable) and be a discussant or a chair in one plenary session, panel, or roundtable.*

-- You do not have to be an ASA member to propose a panel, roundtable, paper or lab.
-However, conference registration for members will be notably lower than for non-members, so there may be a financial incentive to join the Society.
+- You do not have to be an ASA member to present or convene content.
+However, conference registration prices for members are notably lower than for non-members, so there may be a financial incentive to join the Society.

 - All those attending the conference, including discussants and chairs, will need to register and pay to attend.